hydrogen

 In TDLAS, laser light is passed through a pressurized gas cell called a Herriott multipass cell (HMPC) containing the target gas.
 The laser's wavelength is modulated or oscillated around the target absorption line of the gas at a specific frequency to remove any environmental noise.
 The pressure in HMPC can significantly influence the absorption line width and consequently the modulation parameters under TDLAS.

-The researchers carefully analysed the width of hydrogen’s strongest absorption line at different pressures.
+The researchers carefully analyzed the width of hydrogen's strongest absorption line at different pressures.
 Through simulations, the researchers identified the optimal pressure for a broader absorption line width and the most effective modulation parameters within this line width.
 Their calibration-free technique involved using the first harmonic of the modulated absorption signal to normalize the second harmonic through their ratio, instead of just relying on the second harmonic signal as in conventional TDLAS systems.
 Additionally, they employed a high-pressure gas cell containing pure hydrogen as a reference to fine-tune the modulating parameters of the laser signal.

 Through this innovative approach, the researchers achieved accurate measurements of hydrogen concentrations in a wide detection range from 0.01 percent to 100 percent, where 0.01 percent equals a concentration of just 100 parts per million (ppm).
-Moreover, the results improved with longer integration times (the time period during which light is allowed to be absorbed).
+Furthermore, the results improved with longer integration times (the time period during which light is allowed to be absorbed).
 At 0.1 second integration time, the minimum detection limit was 0.3 percent or 30,000 ppm, which improved to 0.0055 percent or 55 ppm at 30 seconds integration time.
 However, beyond 30 seconds the minimum detection limit increased.

 “Our system can significantly improve hydrogen detection systems for safety and quality control, facilitating wider adoption of hydrogen fuel” added Professor Shiina.
 “For example, this system can be reliably used for the detection of leakages in hydrogen fuel cell cars.”